CNC

 mine was rpi-5-debian-bookworm-6.1.61-rt15-arm64-ext4-2023-11-17-1520.img.xz

-Burn into a 16G SD with the Raspberry Pi Imager
+Burn it into a 16G SD with the Raspberry Pi Imager.

 I think using a smaller card helps setting up as this makes the copy to SSD faster.
 You don't need big yet but use what you have.